ArmitaFN/free-coding/project2/note.md

 I:
 at first, we can choose a folder to organized
 II:
-pay attention what sort of file is it:
+figure what sort of file it is:
 mp3 = musics,
 mp4 = videos,
 pdf = files,
 png/jpg = images
+III:
+move or copy the file
+IV:
+handle the duplicates
+V:
+also have options to organize by date, name, recursively, size
+VI:
+can undo the action and dry run mode